vnlashin-tester/RFW_Polteq_WebShop_Lashin/README.md

 - **Behavior-Driven Development (BDD)**: Adopted to improve collaboration between developers, testers, and non-technical stakeholders.
 - **Data-Driven Development (DDD)** is an approach to software development that focuses on using data for creating and testing applications.
 The main idea is to separate test data from test scripts, allowing for easy modifications and additions of new data without changing the test code.
 This enhances the flexibility and scalability of testing.
   I use DDD to create tests for sequences of invalid login/password values.
 This approach allows for easy management of various data sets for testing, ensuring that the system correctly handles all possible combinations of incorrect data.
 This improves the quality and reliability of the software by ensuring comprehensive test coverage.
+- **Keyword-Driven Testing**: Utilizes keywords to represent actions in the tests, making them readable and maintainable.
+- **Page Object Model**: Implements the Page Object Model (POM) to separate test logic from the page-specific code, enhancing reusability.

+---
 ## Project Artefacts
 Artefacts can be found on Google Drive.